Zeyu-Li/honor_cal_notes/README.md

 if f is continuous on [a, b] and diff on at least (a,b), s.t. f(a)=f(b), then, $\exist c\in (a,b), s.t. f'(c)=0$

-This means that if the points a, b are equal on f, then in-between a and b, there is a least one point such that the derivate is 0
+This means that if the points a, b are equal on f, then in-between a and b, there is a least one point such that the derivative is 0

 <a name="MVT"></a>